Self-organized vortex phases and hydrodynamic interactions in Bos taurus sperm cells: Structure of the Flocking Phase

-\subsection{Structure of the Flocking Phase}
+\section{Structure of the Flocking Phase}

-While the viscoelastic fluid surrounding sperm cells in our experiments provides a mechanism for neighboring sperm to interact and align with each other, when we experimentally investigate collections of dense sperm cells, we initially observe only local polar clusters (Fig.~\ref{fig::ExpMethods}a) \cite{tung2017fluid}.
-However, by using a transient pulse of flow to create an aligned initial condition, we observe flocking states (Fig.~\ref{fig::ExpMethods}b) that exhibit long-ranged orientational order over long periods of time relative to the time-scale of the single cell dynamics (Fig.~\ref{fig::OrientationalSpatialStructure}b).

-The long-wavelength, long-time properties of such systems of polar ordered, self-propelled particles are often described by Toner-Tu theory \cite{1998_Toner}, the full non-linear version of which is still not fully understood \cite{2019_Chate}.
-While many predictions of the linearized theory have been verified in idealized settings \cite{2018_Geyer}, little is known on how well the predictions of the theory hold when polar alignment interactions are in part mediated in part by hydrodynamic forces \cite{heidenreich2016hydrodynamic}.
-To make quantitative comparisons between this theory and our experiments, we study the spatial structure of the cells' correlation functions.
-We first study the orientational correlation function,
+In addition to comparing directly with the results of simulating the computational model above, we further compare the character of the induced flocking phase we observe with the qualitative and quantitative predictions made from standard continuum theories of polar active matter.
+The long-wavelength, long-time properties of polar ordered, self-propelled particles - like the sperm cells in Fig.~\ref{fig::ExpMethods}b - are often described by Toner-Tu theory \cite{1998_Toner}, the full non-linear version of which is still not fully understood \cite{2019_Chate}.
+While many predictions of the linearized theory have been verified in idealized settings \cite{2018_Geyer}, little is known on how well the predictions of the theory hold when polar alignment interactions are in part mediated by hydrodynamic forces \cite{heidenreich2016hydrodynamic}.
+In this section we compare the statistics of our flocks with the theory by studying the structure of several correlation functions.